There are several factors to consider when you invest in a new replacement furnace:

 - How big does the system need to be to heat your size of home?

-TML Service Experts is here to help explain what the furnace efficiency rating is and the effects is can have on your home and your budget.
+TML Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

 The furnace efficiency rating helps calculate how much energy is required to heat your home and, essentially, how much it will cost you.
 Essentially, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.